martin-azpillaga/M/Documentation/description.md

 This way, designers can tweak all the parameters to their taste from within the game editor.

 With M, programming and designing become independent jobs, providing an important boost to team productivity.

-## Possible impact

-This project has been extremely ambitious since its inception.

-In the best case scenario, it can make an impact in the professional life of millions of game developers.
-Making them more productive and hopefully happier.
-I want to clarify that I don't envision anyone dropping C#, C++ or GDScript for M. Rather, I imagine developers using them together, as part of the interdisciplinary game development process.

-In the worst case, it would go unnoticed and be forgotten.
-I acknowledge three main risks that could lead to this scenario: Not executing the idea properly, lack of interest and poor marketing.
-But, I believe in this project.

 ## The author